 Building violations can cause fires and endanger firefighters in the line of duty.
 Building violations often directly or indirectly result in firefighters sustaining serious injuries.
 Unfortunately, citations for code violations are not always issued to the buildings where fires erupt.
-Identifying the codes that were violated takes expertise and knowledge of the law — both of which you will find with the injury lawyers at Sullivan Papain Block McGrath & Cannavo P.C.
-(SPBMC).
+Identifying the codes that were violated takes expertise and knowledge of the law — both of which you will find with the New York injury lawyers at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.

 In 1935 the New York State Legislature enacted General Municipal Law Section 205-a.
 This law gives firefighters or their families the right to file a lawsuit and seek recovery for damages when they suffer injuries or death as the result of a violation of any statute, code, regulation, or rule recognized by the jurisdiction where the accident occurred.
 The legislature intended the statute to be remedial for the protection of firefighters.
 The statute was to be broadly and liberally construed and applied.

 Firefighters could recover for injuries, and their families, in the event of death, sustained in the line of duty which were “directly or indirectly” caused by any violation that had any “practical or reasonable” connection to the injury.